ganobrega/vtexy/README.md

 # VTEXY ❤️

 A developer framework for a better VTEX Legacy experience.

-**VTEXY** is a toolbelt that make *VTEX Legacy* developing easy and fun as possible.
+**VTEXY** is a toolbelt that make _VTEX Legacy_ developing easy and fun as possible.

+> Even better with [VTEXP](https://github.com/ganobrega/vtexy/), a powerful and beauty way to manage

 ## Features

 - 📴 Offline development
 - 💻 Local development
 - 📡 Sync data with VTEX
 - ✉️ Better development experience with marketing e-mails
 - 📦 Out of box, use anything you want
 - 🔒 Backup sites and channels

 ## Supports

 - Gatsby
 - Gridsome
 - Angular Universal